-We are always ready to add new customers.
-All areas of the distribution system have the capacity to serve new users.
-The minimum cost for a new water service remains at \$10,500.00 which has not been increased since 2012.
-The entire assessment amount must be paid in full before any construction begins.
+Space does not allow for a complete listing of the regulations of the Marshall & Polk Rural Water System.
+If you have any questions, please feel free to contact the rural water office.
+New customers are always welcome.
+Throughout the entire distribution system we have the capacity to serve new users.
+The minimum cost for a new assessment remains at \$10,500.00 and has not increased since 2012.
+The entire assessment amount must be paid before construction may begin.
 Estimates for new water services are done at no charge.
-When the cost to install a new waterline exceeds \$10,500.00 all additional costs are added to the total assessment amount.
+If the cost to install a new waterline exceeds \$10,500.00 all additional costs are added into the total assessment amount.
 New services are subject to board approval.
 Board approval does not obligate a potential customer to take water service and is valid for one year.
 Please note however, if the service is installed during the next calendar year, the price is subject to change.
 If you have any questions or know of anybody interested in rural water service, please contact our office.